 For much of its history, the lifespan of lamp projectors could be expressed in hundreds of hours.
 Admittedly, by now lamp projectors have undergone several innovations to increase their lifetime, with recent claims between up to 6000 hours; but that’s still peanuts if you compare it to the typical 20.000 hours lifespan of laser projectors.
 If you do the calculation this means your laser projector can run continuous 24/7 for more than 2 years.
 And more practically, it translates to roughly 40 hours a week for an entire decade.
 Now that is a long time!
 And then we’re not even talking yet about ECO modes: if the environment allows for it, that is if it’s dark enough – you can lower the maximum output of your light source to extend its lifetime even more.

 Laser light sources don’t just last longer, their performance is also more consistent over time.
 Where lamps will inevitably dim after a while, laser-based systems offer steadier brightness that decreases at a much slower pace.
 Idem ditto for color fidelity.
-Lasers guarantees a relatively constant and more stable color rendition over their lifespan.
+Lasers guarantee a relatively constant and more stable color rendition over their lifespan.

 Also, if a lamp explodes, your projection is done.
 If one of the laser diodes fail, which is highly unlikely, you still have the others which will form an image on the screen.